 I suggest going with a small group of friends.
 We saw a few big groups and it looked like a Contiki tour compared to the experience I had with just myself and my guide.
 Only get a porter if you really need it.
 You should be able to carry your bag for 4-5 hours of trekking each day.

-They are awesome guys and I had too many milk tea hangouts with them before and after the trip.
+Lapsan awesome guy and I had too many milk tea hangouts with him before and after the trip.
 Lapsang and I became friends during the trip and afterward, we went bungee jumping, cooked Dal Bhat at his apartment and visited Swayambunath Temple.
 I hope you choose to support great local guys like this rather than big money-making companies.

 EVEREST BASE CAMP PACKING LIST

 I had no winter clothes or even trekking shoes before getting to Kathmandu and bought it all for under $200 brand new (Likely fake North Face).
 But just as a guide you can get all the gear new for under $200.
 Bargaining/second hand etc. may help you get it a bit cheaper but this was one time I didn’t want to be so tight with money then freeze my ass off later on top of a mountain.
 Keep in mind you won’t be doing any washing.
 Clothes that dry quickly and are lightweight are key.
 I showered once… Here is a list of what I took:

 2 pairs of pants that rip off into shorts ($15 each in Kathmandu) (Super Safari style but actually handy in this situation.)

 2 long sleeve quick dry material shirts ($10 each in Kathmandu)

 5 Pairs of Thermal North Face socks ($2-3 per pair in Kathmandu)